cochrankh1/Resume/Lab1_Resume.md

 ## Volunteer Work
 **The Surfrider Foundation** - *Bogue Banks Chapter*

-Showing up once a month to different locations in Emerald, Isle, North Carolina to pick up trash off the beach with the community.
+Showing up once a month at different locations in Emerald, Isle, North Carolina to pick up trash off the beach with the community.